-Confluence's Alternative strategies, such as Global Hard Assets and Global Macro, include securities and asset classes that typically have greater price volatility than the Asset Allocation and Equity strategies.
-The Global Hard Assets strategy is subject to commodity pricing, supply and demand and regulatory risks, in addition to the, U.S. and non-U.S. equities, nondiversification and currency risks described above.
-Prices of various commodities and natural resources can be affected by factors such as drought, floods, weather, changes in storage costs. changing supply and demand relationships, transportation costs, embargoes, tariffs and other regulatory developments, as well as foreign currency exchange rates and international interest rates, many of which factors are unpredictable.
-In addition to these risks, the Global Macro strategy is also subject to the asset allocation and fixed income securities risks described above.
-Confluence's Multi-Asset Income strategy is subject to the equity, BDC, ETF and REIT risks described above in this section, as well as the risks associated with investments in preferred securities and MLPs.
-Preferred securities are typically subordinate to bonds and other debt instruments of the issuer and are subject to greater credit risk; distributions payable to preferred securities may be skipped or deferred by the company without causing a default; preferred securities may be substantially less liquid than common stocks, and the issuer may redeem the preferred securities prior to a specified date.
-Investments in MLP units involve risks that differ from an investment in common stock of a corporation; holders of MLP units typically have limited control and limited voting rights; and conflicts of interest may exist between common unit holders and the general partner of the MLP, including arising from incentive distribution payments.
-MLPs are also subject to interest rate risk and, to the extent the MLPs invest in a specific economic sector, the MLP will be subject to the risks specific to that sector.
+Confluence's Alternative strategies, such as Global Hard Assets, include securities and asset classes that typically have greater price volatility than the Asset Allocation and Equity strategies.
+The Global Hard Assets strategy is subject to commodity pricing, supply and demand and regulatory risks, in addition to the U.S. and non-U.S. equities, non-diversification and currency risks described above.
+Prices of various commodities and natural resources can be affected by factors such as droughts, floods, weather, changes in storage costs, changing supply and demand relationships, transportation costs, embargoes, tariffs and other regulatory developments as well as foreign currency exchange rates and international interest rates, many of which factors are unpredictable.
+Confluence's Multi-Asset Income strategy is subject to the equity, BDC, ETF and REIT risks described above in this section as well as the risks associated with investments in preferred securities and MLPs.
+Preferred securities are typically subordinate to bonds and other debt instruments of the issuer and are subject to greater credit risk.
+Distributions payable to preferred securities may be skipped or deferred by the company without causing a default.
+Preferred securities may be substantially less liquid than common stocks, and the issuer may redeem the preferred securities prior to a specified date.
+Investments in MLP units involve risks that differ from an investment in common stock of a corporation.
+Holders of MLP units typically have limited control and limited voting rights, and conflicts of interest may exist between common unit holders and the general partner of the MLP, including arising from incentive distribution payments.
+MLPs are also subject to interest rate risk and, to the extent MLPs invest in a specific economic sector, the MLP will be subject to the risks specific to that sector.
 Much of the expected benefits derived from investments in MLPs result from the unique tax characterization of the MLP as a partnership (rather than a corporation), and not being subject to federal income tax at the partnership level.
 Investors in MLP units are required to include in their taxable income their allocable share of the MLP's income, gains, losses and expenses, regardless of whether the MLP distributes cash to its unitholders.